 The biblical name Nimrod is a superb example of Elgar's wordplay pertaining to the covert Theme's title because it literally spells out the English translation of Ein feste Burg – A Mighty Fortress.
-Nimrod is described in Genesis as ‘a mighty hunter,’ laying out in the proper sequence the first two words of the missing Theme’s title – a mighty.
+Nimrod is described in Genesis as “a mighty hunter”, laying out in the proper sequence the first two words of the missing Theme’s title – A Mighty.
 The third word (fortress) is alluded to by the fact Nimrod was a famous builder of fortified cities – fortresses.
-His reputation as an architect is so well established that a famous medieval castle on the northern slope of the Golan Heights is known as Nimrod’s Fortress.
+His reputation as an architect is so well established that a famous medieval castle on the northern slope of the Golan Heights is known as Nimrod Fortress.
 Based on the connotations associated with Nimrod, it is relatively easy to cull together the title A Mighty Fortress.
 While Jaeger lived and worked in England, his name and heritage were ostensibly German.
 This further suggests the need to translate the cobbled title from English into German: Ein feste Burg.
 No wonder Elgar initially suspected the covert Principal Theme would soon be discovered.
-When he gave Hans Richter a copy of Longfellow's Hyperion shortly after the premiere, he literally gave away the answer.
+When he gave conductor Hans Richter a copy of Longfellow’s novel Hyperion shortly after the premiere, he literally gave away the answer.
+In the final chapter of that book, Longfellow names the covert Theme and its composer.

 A second example occurs later in that same letter to Jaeger in which Elgar explains the rationale for his Variations: